Hiring & Onboarding

 Key Components:

-• Design Challenge: Assign a practical exercise or case study relevant to your product domain to assess design thinking and execution under constraints.
+Design Challenge: Give them a practical exercise or case study tied to your product domain.
+See how they think and execute under constraints.

 Best Practices:

-• Use structured rubrics or scorecards for objective evaluation.
+• Use structured rubrics or scorecards so evaluations stay objective.

 Hiring Scorecard Template